AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/xtypes.md

 ---
-title: Utilisation des xtypes (IU classique)
+title: Utiliser les xtypes (IU classique)
 seo-title: Using xtypes (Classic UI)
 description: Découvrez tous les xtypes disponibles avec AEM.
 seo-description: Learn about all the xtypes that are available with AEM